 There are numerous opportunities to get involved in Sport either at a competitive level by representing their respective House or by representing the School.
 The newly refurbished fitness centre is also very popular.

 What makes the Sixth Form at BMS different?

 The Rutherford Building (Sixth Form Centre) has been designed to support our students during this all-important transitional phase of education.
-We aim is to help students plan their future direction and meet the goals that they strive to reach.
+Our aim is to help students plan their future direction and meet the goals that they strive to reach.
 We warmly encourage students to maximise their time in the Sixth Form by balancing the inevitable hard work with the array of developmental opportunities.

 Our philosophy is clear: work is important and results do make a difference but ultimately personality and passion are just as significant.
 We prepare students not only for A Level Success but for life at University, work related training or indeed a GAP experience and in the years beyond.